rsyncOSX/mydocsy/content/en/docs/Important.md

 +++

 The User Interface of RsyncUI may pose challenges for users unfamiliar with the `rsync` command.
-The primary objective is to simplify the usage of `rsync`, rather than providing a comprehensive introduction to macOS users.
+The primary objective is to simplify the usage of `rsync`, rather than providing a comprehensive introduction of `rsync` to macOS users.
 This scope is beyond the intended purpose of the interface.

 For those unfamiliar with the command-line tool `rsync` and its graphical user interface (GUI) RsyncUI, the following information is provided: RsyncUI functions as a graphical layer atop the command-line tool `rsync`.
 It does not directly perform the underlying operations; `rsync` is responsible for the actual execution.

 {{< alert color="warning" >}}